An amazing new San Francisco history film is launching this summer and already is winning awards at early screenings

 It sure seems very significant for the US to allow someone who calls a terrorist organization “Okay” to head the agency created to destroy that exact terrorist organization.
 This would be like Germany electing someone named Hitler Rommel Sessions III to be their Federal Minister of Justice.

-In conclusion, I hope you see how the NRA of today has flipped 180 degrees from its origins of Union Generals aiming to help protect federal government by training black Americans to stop white supremacist militias from undoing civil rights and ruining the country.
+In conclusion, I hope you see how the NRA of today has flipped 180 degrees from its origin.
+It definitely doesn’t operate today like it did when Union Generals were aiming to help protect federal government by training black Americans to stop white supremacist militias from undoing civil rights and ruining the country.

 It perhaps makes sense then that if the DoJ very openly becomes led by a third-generation family homage to pro-slavery anti-justice Jefferson and Beauregard…the NRA too now would be led by white supremacists who hate government